Generate Workflows with AI

 Session Scope

 Each AI chat session is tied to a specific workflow app.
 Starting a new workflow from the homepage creates a new session.
 You cannot merge sessions across different apps.
+Your sessions list on the homepage shows the sessions you created.

 Tips for Better Results